Sydney Football Stadium (1988): Redevelopment

-In 2012 Sydney Cricket Ground Trust announced a master plan to redevelop Sydney Football Stadium, as well as Sydney Cricket Ground and the surrounding area, with a vision "for the SCG and Allianz Stadium is to create an exciting new concept for Sydney’s central sporting precinct - a revitalised, world-class, sports and recreation facility for NSW and Australia".
-The development of Sydney Football Stadium would have included a new fully covered roof and a new LED facade mesh for the stadium which would allow the exterior to change colours to suit the home team, similar to Munich's Allianz Arena.
-As well, development to the surrounding area would have included a new public plaza between the Sydney Cricket Ground and Sydney Football Stadium, new transport infrastructure, new underground car parks (4,100 cars) and development of the surrounding parkland.
-The scheduled start date for the project would have commenced after the completion of the Sydney Cricket Ground redevelopment, in January 2014.
+In 2012 the Sydney Cricket & Sports Ground Trust announced a master plan to redevelop SFS, as well as the SCG and the surrounding area.
+The development of the SFS would have included a new fully covered roof and a new LED facade mesh for the stadium which would allow the exterior to change colours to suit the home team, similar to the Allianz Arena in Munich.

+As well, development to the surrounding area would have included a new public plaza between the SCG and SFS, new transport infrastructure, new underground car parks (4,100 cars) and development of the surrounding parkland.
+The scheduled start date for the project would have commenced after the completion of the SCG redevelopment, in January 2014.
 In early 2015, the video screens were replaced with large High Definition screens similar to the one at the Dally Messenger Stand at the SCG.

 In September 2015, the New South Wales Government announced a proposal to replace the SFS with a new 50,000 to 55,000 seat venue.
 The proposed new stadium was cancelled in April 2016, with the SFS to be refurbished instead.